global-asp/asp-source/en/0227_the-smell-thief.md

 bakery windows.
-When Mr Shabangu noticed these people sniffing the air near his bakery, he said angrily, ‘How dare they sniff my delicious smells!'
+When Mr Shabangu noticed these people sniffing the air near his bakery, he said angrily, 'How dare they sniff my delicious smells!'

 ##
-‘Those are MY smells.
+'Those are MY smells.
 I made them, so they belong to me!
 If people want to smell my wonderful smells, they should pay for them!'
 He huffed and puffed and wiped the sweat from his brow, before turning back the oven to bake some bread and rolls for his lunchtime customers.